Taik1e/cv/README.md

 ### **Education**

 In 2015 I have enrolled into High School full of enthusiasm and excitment that I will study what stuff that I like and makes me happy.
-As I have studied I have started to find out that it is not the hardware and technical assembly that brings me joy when I poke my nose into it, that it is actually games!
+As I have studied, I have started to find out that it is not the hardware and technical assembly that brings me joy when I poke my nose into it, that it is actually games!

 After graduation I have definitely started to thinking about a starting line in the videogame industry.